Where to Go for Nauryz 2026 from Almaty: 6 Destinations

 Distance: 50 km from Almaty, ~1 hour

-How long to allow: A full day (museum + travel time + lunch, and even more so if you combine it with Turgen Gorge)
+How long to allow: a full day (museum + drive + lunch — and even more if you combine with Turgen Gorge)

 How to get there: